High-Level Shader Language

 The High-Level Shader Language or High-Level Shading Language (HLSL) is a proprietary shading language developed by Microsoft for the Direct3D 9 API to augment the shader assembly language, and went on to become the required shading language for the unified shader model of Direct3D 10 and higher.
+It was developed alongside the Cg (short for C for Graphics) shading language from Nvidia.
+Early versions of the two languages were considered identical, only marketed differently.